Keir Starmer: Awards and honours

-In 2002 Starmer took silk being appointed Queen's Counsel (now King's Counsel).
-Having received the Bar Council's Sydney Elland Goldsmith Award in 2005 for his outstanding contribution to pro bono work in challenging the death penalty in Uganda, Kenya, Malawi, and the Caribbean, he was elected an Honorary Fellow of St Edmund Hall, Oxford, in 2022.
-In 2025 Time magazine listed him as one of the world's 100 most influential people.
+Starmer took silk in 2002, when he was appointed Queen's Counsel (now King's Counsel).
+In 2005, he received the Bar Council's Sydney Elland Goldsmith Award for his contribution to pro bono legal work challenging the death penalty in Uganda, Kenya, Malawi and the Caribbean.

-For "services to law and criminal justice", Starmer was knighted and appointed a Knight Commander of the Order of the Bath (KCB) in the 2014 New Year Honours, enabling him to wear the Order of the Bath badge and star on appropriate occasions.
+For services to law and criminal justice, Starmer was appointed a Knight Commander of the Order of the Bath (KCB) in the 2014 New Year Honours.
+The appointment entitled him to wear the Order's badge and star on appropriate occasions.